-However, it is often the case in supply chains that negotiations ensue more along the lines of our stage 1 (2 × 2) context.
+However, it is often the case in the downstream stages of supply chains that negotiations ensue more along the lines of our experiment, with a small number of bargainers in each tier responding to an RFQ.
 In that setting, it is not clear who should, or can, act as the leader or from whence such powers would derive.
-To the authors' knowledge, there is no LF theory that informs those negotiations5.
-The lack of a theoretical prediction from the LF perspective for 2×2 negotiations prevents a comparison of our experimental results to noncooperative theory.
+To the authors' knowledge, there is no LF theory that informs those 2×2 negotiations5.
+Only recently has there been a cooperative approach that makes predictions in this setting, as described below.